Ovais-AK/NYISO-Data-Scraper/README.md

 2. Use requirements.txt and pip to create the virtual environment (venv).
 3. Run the NYISO prices notebook using venv as the kernel.

-Note: Running the entire notebook may take up to an hour.